vdhamer/Photo-Club-Hub/.github/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing
-All contributions are greatly appreciated.
+All contributions are welcome.

 ### Areas for contribution

-Welcome contributions include adding features, code improvements, ideas on architecture and interface definition, and possibly even a backend.
+Possible contributions include adding features, code improvements, ideas on architecture and interface specifications, and possibly even a dedicated backend server.

-Contributions that don't require coding are also welcome: beta testing via TestFlight, feature requests, translations, SVG icon design, and maybe UI/UX design.
+Contributions that don't require coding include beta testing, well thought-through feature requests, translations, and SVG icons.

 ### One likely big change

 A central design challenge for a next stage will be to provide a clean, standardized interface to retrieve data per photo club.
 The interface is needed to load the data, but also keeps the data within the app up to date.
-After all, membership data and portfolios change regularly.
+This is needed because membership data and portfolios change regularly.
 The current interface is essentially a plug-in design with an adaptor per photo club.
 This needs to be replaced by a standard data interface to avoid having to extend the source code whenever a new club comes aboard.

 The app currently uses a software module per club.
 That module loads membership and portfolio data from the club’s server and merges it into the in-app database.
 For Photo Club Waalre, the membership data is read from a HTML table on a password protected part of the club’s website.
 The portfolios use a somewhat more robust solution: they are read from XML files generated by a Lightroom Web plug-in called JuiceBox-Pro Thus portfolios are created and managed as Lightroom collections.
 These collections are then uploaded to the webserver with a single Upload click (thus triggering JuiceBox-Pro) where they can be downloaded by the app.